Trending

 Here's what it means for you.

-If you rely on energy products or agricultural supplies, this waiver could stabilize prices and ensure availability.
+If you rely on energy commodities, this waiver could stabilize prices and ensure supply continuity.

 Why it matters

-The extension of the Jones Act waiver is a critical response to significant supply chain disruptions affecting energy and agricultural markets.
+The extension of the Jones Act waiver is a critical response to supply chain disruptions affecting energy markets.

 What happened (in 30 seconds)

-• On April 24, 2026, President Trump extended the Jones Act waiver for 90 days, allowing foreign vessels to transport essential goods between U.S. ports.
+• On April 24, 2026, the Trump administration announced a 90-day extension of the Jones Act waiver, allowing foreign-flagged vessels to transport specified goods between U.S. ports.

 The context you actually need

-• The Jones Act, enacted in 1920, mandates that goods transported between U.S. ports must be carried on U.S.-flagged vessels, aimed at protecting domestic maritime interests.
+• The Jones Act, enacted in 1920, mandates that goods transported between U.S. ports must be carried on U.S.-built, U.S.-flagged, and predominantly U.S.-crewed vessels to protect domestic maritime interests.

 What's really happening